Angshumita2000/Dice-Simulations/README.md

 - **GIFs.R**: Contains all the animation codes in a single file
 - **Project-Dice.R**: Contains all the simulation codes in a single file
 - **prerequisites.r**:  Contains the included package and codes required for reproducibility
+- **Project.md**: Contains the final project with all the mathematical treatments included
+- **Plots**: Contains the original plots generated inside the project

 ----
 For any queries, reach us out at:<br>